MonolithInd/suicideCrypt/README.md

     service suicidecrypt start

-This will start the daemon and begind watching for the default events.
+This will start the daemon and begin watching for the default events.
 In it's base install suicidecryptd only monitors udev events and doesn't react beyond informational to any triggers.
 It will start, enumerate mounted suicidecrypt volumes and begin managing them.

 The main config file for suicidecryptd is: